Symmetric and antisymmetric components of polar-amplified warming: Conclusions

+The MEBM is integrated to equilibrium using a fourth-order Runge-Kutta timestepping scheme.
+A second-order finite difference scheme is used for the \(\nabla^2\) operator \citep{wagner_how_2015}.
+There are 60 model grid points evenly spaced in \(\sinlat=1/30\) increments, with gridpoint centers in each hemisphere from \(\sinlat\approx0.12\) (corresponding to \(\lat\approx4.8^\circ\)) to \(\sinlat\approx0.98\) (corresponding to \(\lat\approx79.5^\circ\)).
+The CESM1 fields, which are evenly spaced in latitude over 48 boxes spanning \(\sim\)1.8- 87.2\degr{} in each hemisphere with \(\sim\)3.6\degr{} spacing, are spectrally transformed at order 20 to the MEBM grid.

 \acknowledgments We thank William Wang for generating several figures that facilitated our analyses.
 S.A.H. was supported during different periods of this study by an NSF Atmospheric and Geospace Sciences Postdoctoral Research Fellowship (NSF Award \#1624740), a Caltech Foster and Coco Stanback Postdoctoral Fellowship, and a Columbia University Earth Institute Fellowship.
 T.M.M acknowledges support from NSERC.
 N.J.B. acknowledges support from NSF Award \#1844380 and is supported by the Alfred P. Sloan Foundation as a Research Fellow.
+A.V.F. acknowledges support from the ARCHANGE project (ANR-18-MPGA-0001, France).
+Three anonymous reviewers provided extremely useful comments and motivated the analyses of LongRunMIP and the box model.